eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

         shared Child child =
                 Child(this); //compile error: leaks self reference
     }

+Fortunately, there's a way around this, though it does sacrifice some compile-time safety.

+### Tip: using `late` to create circular references

 As a slightly adhoc workaround for this problem, we can annotate the reference `parent`, suppressing the usual definite initialization